po1sigala/live/01-Class-Content/01-HTML-Git-CSS/02-Homework/README.md

 ### Application Quality: 15%

-* Application resembles (at least 90%) screenshots provided in challenge instructions.
+* Application resembles (at least 90%) screenshots provided in the homework instructions.

 ### Repository Quality: 13%